Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Experimental Setup

 \subsection{Datasets}

 Our experiments are conducted using Loghub-2.0 \cite{jiang2023large}, a collection of large-scale annotated datasets for log parsing based on Loghub \cite{zhu2023loghub}.
-Loghub-2.0 includes ground-truth templates for 14 log datasets in Loghub from various types of systems.
+Loghub-2.0 includes ground-truth templates for 14 log datasets in Loghub sourced from various types of systems, such as distributed systems, supercomputers, operating systems, and server applications.
 On average, each dataset within Loghub-2.0 contains 3.6 million log messages, all labeled with ground-truth log templates.
 Additionally, the total number of log templates across these datasets amounts to roughly 3,500.